laetitiaouelle/laetitiaouelle/README.md

-- 👋 Hi, I’m @laetitiaouelle
+- 👋 Hi, I’m @laetitiaouelle, FullStack SoftWare Engineer
-- 👀 I’m interested in JS, PHP, Python and C#.
+- 👀 I’m interested in Flutter, JS, PHP, Python and C#.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on IA With Python.
 - 📫 How to reach me: ouelle123ab@gmail.com...